-Prior to your first quarter of enrollment, if your native language is not English and you have an undergraduate degree from an institution at which English is not the primary language of instruction, you are required to submit scores from an English language testing service (TOEFL iBT or IELTS).
-More information is available at https://grad.ucdavis.edu/english-language-examinations.
+Prior to your first quarter of enrollment, if your native language is not English and you have an undergraduate degree from an institution at which English is not the primary language of instruction, you are required to take the English examination given by the English as Second Language (ESL) office.

+More information is available at http://esl.ucdavis.edu/.
+Results of this exam will determine what, if any, ESL class that you will be required to take.